nyangweso-rodgers/Programming-in-Java/README.md

   - **JVM** comes along with both **JDK** and **JRE** and created when you execute the Java program by giving the “java” command.
 - **JDK** provides all the tools and executable require to compile debug and execute Java Program.
 Just like **JRE**, **JDK** is also platform-specific and you need to use separate installers for installing **JDK** on Linux and Windows.

-# Java Automation Tools

-- some of the Popular Java Automation Tools include:

-  1. **Maven**

-     - **Maven** is a build automation tool used primarily for Java projects.
-It provides developers with a way to manage project dependencies, build and test Java code, and package Java applications.
-     - **Maven** assist with the following:

-       - **Dependency management** - makes it easy to manage project dependencies by downloading and integrating them into the project.
-Developers can specify dependencies in a simple `XML` format, and Maven will automatically download the required libraries and add them to the project's classpath.
-       - **Build automation**: Maven automates the build process by providing a standardized build lifecycle that includes compiling, testing, packaging, and deploying Java applications.
-Developers can define build goals in the project's configuration file, and Maven will automatically execute these goals in the specified order.
-       - **Consistency and repeatability**: Maven ensures that builds are consistent and repeatable across different environments by using a standardized build process and managing dependencies.
-This makes it easier to share and distribute Java applications across different machines and environments.
-       - **Integration with IDEs**: Maven integrates seamlessly with popular Java IDEs such as **Eclipse**, **IntelliJ IDEA**, and **NetBeans**.
-This allows developers to use Maven to manage project dependencies and build Java applications directly from their IDE.

-     - Advantages include:
-       - It promotes the idea of Convention over Configuration which makes it easy to understand the project.
-       - automatic dependency management, you don't need to download each and every **JAR** file manually which your project needs,

-  2. **Gradle**

-     - **Gradle** offers similar functionality to **Maven**, but with a more flexible and customizable build system.
-Instead of `XML`, it uses **Groovy** to define its build file which is much more readable and concise
-     - It uses **Groovy** as its build language, which allows developers to write build scripts that are easy to read and maintain.

-  3. **Ant**

-     - **Apache Ant** is a Java-based build tool that focuses on automation of software build processes.
-Ant uses XML-based configuration files to define build tasks, which can include compiling source code, running unit tests, and creating application archives.

-  4. **Jenkins**

-     - **Jenkins** is a popular open-source automation server that can be used to automate various tasks in a Java development project, such as:
-       - building and testing code,
-       - deploying applications, and
-       - managing project workflows.
-     - **Jenkins** offers a wide range of plugins that make it easy to integrate with other tools in the software development ecosystem.

-  5. **Docker**
-     - **Docker** is a containerization platform that allows developers to package applications and their dependencies into containers that can be easily deployed and run on any platform.
-     - **Docker** can be used to automate the build and deployment process of Java applications, making it easier to manage the application's dependencies and infrastructure.

 # Writing, Compiling, and Running a Java Program

 ## Basic Syntax Rules